Ignorance is bliss: but it cost Pete £210,000

 Ultimately, his retirement has been devastated because he wasn’t aware of some simple truths.

 Whom can you trust with your money?

-On Monday, I wrote a post about how to differentiate between the two main types of financial adviser – the fiduciaries and the brokers.
+I recently wrote a post about how to differentiate between the two main types of financial adviser – the fiduciaries and the brokers.

 - You can’t tell by job title alone…we’re all IFAs or ‘financial people’.